DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/PaperNotes-ModeClassificationAtSpeed.md

 If these are all handled in an expert way to generate the training database for the surrogate model then the responsibility is taken away from the users and high quality runs are readily available to the community.

+Data Generation - Dimensionally Adaptive Sparse Grid.
+There are many methods that use surrogate models to boost UQ, see Context-aware learning of hierarchies of low-fidelity models for multi-fidelity uncertainty quantification 10.1016/j.cma.2023.115908.
+Ionuts Farcas

 # Possible Modes:
 Macro Instabilities
 KBM